-So, to do this we will start with the example of the uniform taut string.
+So to do this, we will start with the example of the Uniform taut string.
 So, the equation of motion and the boundary conditions look like this.
-Now, we are going to substitute this solution structure; and if you do that and with a little rearrangement, you can easily see the equation reduces to this, because exponential i omega t will never be zero for any time.
-So, the remaining part, the coefficient of exponential i omega t, which is this, must be 0 and along with this, we must have the conditions at x equal to 0 and x equal to 1.
-Now, this differential equation is very familiar and the solution can be written directly.
-Now, this is the general form of solution of this differential equation.
-Along with this, now we have these boundary conditions at x equal to 0 and x equal to 1.
-So, we will substitute these in the boundary, this solution form in the boundary conditions and we can rewrite the boundary conditions in this form.
-Now, if you want to have non-trivial solutions of D and H, which is what we desire, then the determinant of this matrix must vanish.
+Now, we are going to substitute this solution structure and if you do that and with a little rearrangement, you can easily see the equation reduces to this, because Exponential i Omega t will never be 0 for any time.
+So the remaining part the coefficient of Exponential i Omega t, which is this must be 0.

+And along with this, we must have the conditions act x equal to 0 and x equal to 1.
+Now this differential equation is very familiar and the solution can be written directly, now this is the general form of solution of this differential equation along with this, now we have these boundary conditions at x equal to 0 and x equal to 1.
+So, we will substitute this solution form in the boundary conditions and we can rewrite the boundary conditions in this form.

-So, that implies, so, determinant of this is nothing, but, sine(omega l/c) and that must be zero.
-This equation is known as the characteristic equation because it yields, this condition yields certain characteristic solutions or properties of the system and they are the circular frequencies, which are also known as the natural frequencies, circular natural frequencies of the system.
-So, from this condition, we can immediately write that omega, now there are discrete solutions of this characteristic equation, but, there are infinitely many of them.
-So, there are countable infinite many points at which this will be satisfied for special values of omega.
-So, we will put an index n and write this as, where n, this index n goes from 1 to infinity.
+Now if you want to have non - trivial solutions of D and H, which is what we desire, then the determinant of this matrix must vanish.
+So that implies, so determinant of this is nothing but Sin Omega I over c and that must be 0.
+This equation is known as the characteristic equation because it yields, this condition yields certain characteristic solutions or properties of the system and they are the, these circular frequencies which are also known as the natural frequencies, circular natural frequencies of the system.

+So from this condition we can immediately write that Omega, now there are discrete solutions of these characteristic equations but there are infinitely many of them, so there are countable infinite many points at which this will be satisfied for special values of Omega, so we will put an index n and write this as, where n, this index n goes from 1 to infinity.
+So there are countable infinitely many natural frequencies of a string, of a fixed string which are given by these values.

-So...So, there are countably infinitely many natural frequencies of a string, of a fixedfixed string, which are given by these values.
-They are called the circular natural frequency; also sometimes known as the characteristic frequencies of the system.
+They are called the circular natural frequency, also sometimes known as the characteristic frequencies of the system.